zhangjiemin000/fritz-models/README.md

 If you're looking to add style transfer to your app quickly, check out [Fritz](https://fritz.ai/?utm_source=github&utm_campaign=fritz-style-transfer).
 The Fritz SDK provides 11 pre-trained style transfer models along with all the code you need to apply them images or live video.
 If you want to train your own model, keep reading.

+# 11-21-2018: Train your own custom style model in 20 minutes

+You can now train your own personal style transfer model in about 20 minutes using Fritz Style Transfer and Google Colab.
+Just create your own playground from [this notebook](https://colab.research.google.com/drive/1nDkxLKBgZGFscGoF0tfyPMGqW03xITl0#scrollTo=L9aTwLIqtFTE) to get started.
+You can read more about how it works [here](https://heartbeat.fritz.ai/20-minute-masterpiece-4b6043fdfff5).

 # Installation

 If you're not installing using a package manager like `pip`, make sure the root directory is on your `PYTHONPATH`: